connected-little-boxes/HullOS-Z/docs/HullOSref.md

 # HullOS Reference

-HullOS commands control the robot hardware.
+HullOS commands control the underlying robot hardware.
 They can instigate movement and display values.

+Pythonish programs are compiled down to HullOS star commands when the pythonish program is uploaded.

 The format of the commands is as follows:-
 ```